sbme-tutorials/sbe3110_f22_task4-sbe3110_f22_task4_team15/README.md

 # Team15_task4
 ## Task Overview:
-- The user can upload one or two images.
+- The user can upload one or two images: